-Hazardous waste is handled by the Environmental Health Department, which is different from the Public Works Department, which RecycleWorks is in.
+Hazardous waste is handled by the Environmental Health Department, which is different from the Office of Sustainability.

 Options for residential hazardous waste disposal in San Mateo County

-Residents of San Mateo County can either drop off their Household Hazardous Waste (HHW) at approved facilities, or, if you live in certain areas, it can be picked up at your doorstep.
+Residents of San Mateo County can drop off their Household Hazardous Waste (HHW) at approved facilities.

 Items that you do not need an appointment to drop off

 The items listed below are recyclable and can be disposed of without an appointment if these are the only items you have to get rid of.
 It is illegal to put these items into the trash.
 If you have additional items along with these to get rid of, see the section below to make an appointment.